This is a recipe from Episode 3 of the 'How to eat alone' podcast with psychotherapist Helen Sproat. Coconut. Listen to the episode here.

 roughly chopped handful of coriander

 2 limes - juice and zest from one, keep the other as a garnish and also for an extra squeeze of lime to serve.

-chillis - it is hard to explain how many chillis to use as everyone likes different heat levels.
+Chillis - it is hard to explain how many chillis to use as everyone likes different heat levels.
 For this curry, I used 3 small chillis, two birdseye and one cayenne.
 I left the seeds in and chopped them finely.
-This makes for a fairly spicy curry.
+This makes for a spicy curry.
 To lower the spice level, perhaps use 2 small chillis, and de-seed them, as that's where they store all of their heat.
 If you do end up making a curry that is too spicy for your liking, add some sugar to the mix to tone it down.
 I also garnished my curry with a sprinkling of raw chillis for an extra kick.